argiesen/PSMasterClass/Module 0 - Getting Started/README.md

 ## VisualStudio Code with Git
 If you're an advanced scripter and want a full IDE, or already use VS Code, this is the recommended option.

+## Using source control with VS Code + Git or GitHub Desktop